top of page

 How a Painting Can Paint Your Room: A Gallerist's Guide to Colour Coordination!

 Have you ever gazed at a piece of art and felt a profound connection to its colours?
 This happens to me all the time!
 This emotional response is precisely why art can be a powerful tool in interior design.
 A well-chosen painting not only adds a touch of personality to your space but can also serve as a foundation for your entire colour palette.
+Read this guide to colour coordination when choosing art!

 The Power of a Focal Point

 A striking painting can instantly become the focal point of a room.
 Its colours will naturally draw the eye, so it's essential to choose a piece that complements your overall aesthetic.
-For example, a vibrant abstract painting can be the perfect starting point for a bold, eclectic space, while a more subdued landscape might be ideal for a serene, minimalist retreat.
+For example, a vibrant abstract painting can be the perfect starting point for a bold, eclectic space while a more subdued landscape might be ideal for a serene, minimalist retreat.

 Creating a Colour Harmony